vlstill/web/src/index.md

     statistics courses.
     These projects focus mostly on testing of students who are submitting their tasks through e-learning facilities in information system of Masaryk University.
-    The project was first used in 2014 and I am extending it since then.
+    The project was first used in 2014 and I&nbsp;am extending it since then.
-*   I am organizing free-time activities with [Instruktoři Brno<span class="cz">(CZ)</span>][instruktori], including [Escape from ZOO<span class="cz">(CZ)</span>](https://zoo.instruktori.cz/).
+*   I&nbsp;am organizing free-time activities with [Instruktoři Brno<span
+    class="cz">(CZ)</span>][instruktori], including [Escape from ZOO<span
+    class="cz">(CZ)</span>](https://zoo.instruktori.cz/).
 *   I was also involved in organizing several free-time activities under the